jamesshore/ergotest/docs/automation_api.md

 Find all the files, in this suite and its sub-suites, that only had passing tests.
 Files with failed, timed out, or skipped tests are not included.

 This is useful for incremental builds.
-You can mark files that had passing tests as not needing to be re-run (until they change).
+You can avoid re-running files that had passing tests until they change.

 [Back to top](#automation-api)